 small white or yellow onion, finely chopped

-- 1 small, firm, tart apple, such as Granny Smith, cut into 1/2-inch cubes
+small, firm, tart apple, such as Granny Smith, cut into 1-inch cubes

-- 1 small, firm, sweet apple, such as Honeycrisp or Braeburn, cut into 1/2-inch cubes
+small, firm, sweet apple, such as Honeycrisp or Braeburn, cut into 1-inch cubes

-- Heat olive oil in a sauté pan.
+Heat olive oil in a sauté pan.
 Sprinkle the pork chops with salt and pepper on both sides.
-Cook them over medium-high heat for 4-6 minutes on each side until you reach desired doneness.
-Remove them from the pan and set them aside.
+Depending on the thickness of your chops, cook them on both sides until they are cooked through, about 4-6 minutes per side for medium-thick chops.
+Remove them from the pan and set them aside to rest.

-- Add the apples, spices, ginger, a pinch of salt, and a grind of pepper, and continue to sauté until the apples begin to soften but still have a little bite, about 5 minutes.
-Add in lemon juice and cook for a minute more.
+Add the apples, spices, ginger, a pinch of salt, and a grind of pepper, and continue to sauté until the apples begin to soften but still have a little bite, about 3 minutes.
+Add the lemon juice and toss lightly.